 In considering whether to request a tutor, it is highly advised that students first meet with a class teaching assistant.
 Teaching assistants often are in the best position to provide practical guidance.

 - Tutoring takes place at mutually convenient times, usually 2-3 hours per week.

 - Due to the limited number of available tutors, students may request tutoring for a maximum of two courses.

 Please note: Because we rely on student volunteers to serve as tutors, we may not be able to assign a tutor in every case.
 We will make every effort to do so.
 Requests for tutors in more advanced classes can be difficult to fulfill.
-If we are unable to find you a tutor, we encourage you to speak with your professor and his or her teaching assistant about your specific difficulties.
+If we are unable to find you a tutor, we encourage you to speak with your professor and her/his teaching assistant about your specific difficulties.

 If you have any questions regarding the tutoring program, please e-mail the Office of Student Affairs at firstname.lastname@example.org or call (212) 998-6658.